Brian12345-webdev/PasswordGenerator/README.md

 ## MOTIVATION

+AS A user I find a need for a password generator that will meet all strength criteria for a given password.

 ## REASON FOR PROJECT

 AS A user I WANT a password generator that fits certain requirements for password strength.
 As a user I WANT a password generator that uses numbers, upper and lowercase letters, and special characters to generate a random password.

 ## PROBLEM-AND-SOLUTION

 THE PROBLEM is as a user, I don't want to place much effort into creating a strong random password.
 THE SOLUTION is creating a password generator that creates a complex random password the fits all password strength requirements.